fcice/icepub/README.md

 # icepub

-## repository to share graphics files and other analytics for fcgov OPENDATA portal
+## repository to share graphics files and other analytics with fcgov OPENDATA portal